bkbilly/Hikvision-Site/README.md

 ### Dependencies ###

-It needs PHP version 5.6 or newer for the unpack to support 64 bit format
+  * PHP version 5.6 or newer for the unpack to support 64 bit format
+  * php-imagick for the image preview
+  * php-sqlite3 for reading the new data structure
+  * Enable .htaccess support on your http server

 ### How to configure ###